2. Getting started

 • Step 3: Upload your SSH public key to the portal

 In order to access Spider you need to have a file on your local computer (say, your laptop) with a private SSH key, and you need to upload its matching public SSH key on the SURF CUA portal.
 Then, when you are going to connect to Spider from your laptop, the SSH private and public keys will be compared and, if they successfully relate to one-another, your connection will be established.
-Note that uploading your key to the portal is an one time task.
+Note that uploading your key to the portal is a one time task.

+If you already have an SSH key-pair you can proceed to upload it.
 Else you have to generate a key-pair in your laptop or other machine that you use to connect to Spider.
-If you need help to generate an SSH key-pair, see:
+If you need help to generate an SSH key-pair, see here

 Once you have generated your SSH key-pair, upload your public key to our SURF CUA portal.
 Click on the tab “Public ssh keys” on the left pane of the portal and add your public key by copying the contents of your public key file (e.g. cat ~/.ssh/id_rsa.pub) as shown below: